Queerbaiting

-The cast and crew of Sherlock have consistently denied that the relationship between the titular detective and his flatmate is intended to be seen as romantic.
-Critics have called the depiction queerbaiting.
+The cast and crew of the television series Sherlock have denied that the relationship between the characters Sherlock Holmes (left) and John Watson is meant to be seen as romantic, although some fans interpret it that way.
+Some critics have described the depiction as queerbaiting.
+(Note: Attributed to multiple references:)

-Queerbaiting is a marketing technique for fiction and entertainment in which creators hint at, but do not depict, same-sex romance or other LGBTQ+ representation.
-The purpose of this method is to attract ("bait") a queer or straight ally audience with the suggestion or possibility of relationships or characters that appeal to them, while not alienating homophobic members of the audience or censors by actually portraying queer relationships.
+"Queerbaiting" is a marketing practice that hints at, but does not depict, same-sex romance or other LGBTQ+ representation.
+According to scholars, cultural critics and fans, this is intended to attract ("bait") a queer or straight ally audience with the suggestion or possibility of queer relationships or characters, while not alienating homophobic members of the audience or censors by explicitly portraying those relationships or characters.

-Queerbaiting has been observed in popular culture and fiction such as films, television series, books, music, ads, various forms of media, but also in celebrities who convey an ambiguous sexual identity through their works and statements.
+Accusations of queerbaiting have been made towards films, television series, books, music, advertisements and other forms of media, but also towards celebrities who express an ambiguous sexual identity through their works and statements.
 The term arose in and has been popularized through discussions in Internet fandom since the early 2010s.
 It comes from a larger history of LGBTQ+ discourse in media representation dating back to the 1970s from subtle marketing to LGBTQ+ people through commercials and books.

 Assessments

 Queer audience concerns

-Queer fans have reacted with concern and anger to instances in which an identity—one they consider defining—is used as a mere marketing ploy, a plaything for creatives, a mark of "edginess", or a commodity.
+Julia Himberg, a professor of film and media studies at Arizona State University, claimed that queer identities have been used and commodified by media producers to convey an "edgy identity".

 Fans have derided, for instance, queer characters being used as plot devices rather than as characters for their own sake.
 Glee, for example, a series with many queer series regulars, was criticized by fans for presenting "superficial stereotypes of queerness for dramatic effect".

-Queer fans consider queerbaiting as "a way to throw us a bone when we normally wouldn't have anything, to acknowledge that we're there in the audience when the powers that be would prefer to ignore us".
+Queer fans consider queerbaiting as "a way to throw us a bone when we normally wouldn't have anything, to acknowledge that we're there in the audience when the powers that be would prefer to ignore us."
 Emmet Scout wrote that "queerbaiting works on its audience because it offers the suggestion that queer people do have a vital place in these stories, that they might even be the defining figures, the heroes.
 The suggestion—but not the reality."
-Rose Bridges summarized the practice's effect on queer fans as receiving "just enough [representation] to keep us interested, but not enough to satisfy us and make us truly represented."
+Rose Bridges summarized the practice's effect on queer fans as receiving "just enough" representation "to keep us interested, but not enough to satisfy us and make us truly represented."

 Critiques

 Critics of those who engage in queerbaiting discourse point to its similarity, and perhaps confusion by audiences, with subtext.
 Subtext became popular in media, especially in film, during the 1930s due to the Hays Code which limited what can be shown on screen.
 The use of subtext has been a literary ploy to tell a variety of stories since.
-However, those who engage with queerbaiting discourse argue that LGBT representation no longer needs to be in the shadows of media.
-Instead of adding artistic value, queer fans view this tactic as perpetuating LGBT marginalization.
+However, those who engage with modern queerbaiting discourse firmly argue that LGBT representation no longer needs to be in the shadows of media.
+Instead of adding artistic value, queer fans view this tactic as perpetuating LGBT marginalization for further capitalization.